Grand Valley State University Women's Center

 Check out the 2010-2011 Ambassador Cohort's final service project: a video about what feminism means to them

-- Design and lead service programs that aim to improve the lives of women and girls in the community
+- Design and lead service programs relevant to gender justice in the community

 - Empower others to get involved in their communities